2023 Salzburg state election: Aftermath

-Political posters in the 2023 Salzburg election, from the FPÖ (left) and SPÖ (center).

 Based on the results of the election, 3 reasonable coalitions are possible: ÖVP-FPÖ, ÖVP-SPÖ or ÖVP-SPÖ-Greens.

 KPÖ Plus already said during their election campaign that they will become an opposition party, doing checks-and-balances work primarily directed at Governor Haslauer and his ÖVP and pushing housing-related topics.
 The party re-iterated going into opposition during election night.

 The ÖVP announced it would start exploration talks with the FPÖ first on 25 April 2023, followed by the SPÖ and Greens.
 Finally, the ÖVP would also hold procedural talks with the KPÖ Plus, even though both parties already ruled out a coalition together beforehand out of ideological reasons.

 A coalition between ÖVP and FPÖ is seen very sceptically by Governor Haslauer, who warned of a strong FPÖ result before the election.
 While most FPÖ voters prefer a government role for themselves (95%) and together with the ÖVP (41%), the FPÖ ranked only 4th among ÖVP voters as a preferred partner in a future coalition behind the SPÖ (46%), the Greens (33%), and NEOS (26%).
 Only 18% of ÖVP voters want to see the FPÖ in the next state government, according to an election survey of voters by SORA for the public broadcaster ORF.

 On 25 April 2023, NEOS leader Andrea Klambauer and the whole leadership team of NEOS Salzburg announced their resignation, following their election loss and ejection from the Landtag and state government.

 On 28 April 2023, after the conclusion of the first exploration talks with all parties, Governor Haslauer and the ÖVP proposed the creation of a broad ÖVP-FPÖ-SPÖ coalition to represent as many voters as possible.
 The SPÖ immediately refused the offer, calling it "a political game intended to conceal an outright ÖVP-FPÖ coalition, by taking the SPÖ onboard."
 The ÖVP has given the SPÖ until 2 May 2023 to re-consider, but the SPÖ immediately said they won't need additional time and once again rejected their offer.
 They further said that the SPÖ is only willing to enter a coalition with the ÖVP, or in combination with the Greens.